bachelor-2014/report/v2/modularity.md

   extend that modules can be added and removed requiring only that the configuration file is updated accordingly and the robot rebooted.
 This layer also include the logging of experiment data.
-This layer communicates only with the below layer (the hardware) through GPIO manipulation. //TODO should we include the part about mendel.elf here?
+This layer communicates only with the below layer (the hardware) through GPIO manipulation.
 - The basis for the user interface is a web server.
 This is a thin wrapper on top of the below layer controlling the hardware, allowing for a simple way to interact with the robot.
 This layer communicates both with the below layer